Graduate Certificate in Veterinary Studies

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

-Please note that supervised clinical units of study are only available to students employed by the University Teaching Hospital in residency or intern programs.
-Please check with administrative staff by emailing firstname.lastname@example.org before choosing your program.
+Please note that supervised clinical units of study are only available to students employed by the University Veterinary Teaching Hospital in residency or intern programs.
+Please check with administrative staff by emailing email@example.com before choosing your program.

 A candidate for the Graduate Certificate in Veterinary Studies can design a program of study that best suits their career goals.
-Students will select units totalling 24 credit points from all postgraduate units of study offered in the Faculty of Veterinary Science, subject to the availability of supervisors in some areas or the meeting of pre-requisites.
+Students will select units totalling 24 credit points from all postgraduate units of study offered in Veterinary Science, subject to the availability of supervisors in some areas or the meeting of pre-requisites.
 Intending applicants are strongly encouraged to contact the faculty and discuss study options.
 International students who are based in Australia on a student visa are only permitted to take 25% credit points of online study in their degree program.
 Research units of study are available at the Graduate Certificate level.

 Further course information